amoghasbhardwaj/Covid-Bed-Slot-Booking-System/README.md

   </ol>
 </details>

-## About The Project
+## About The Project 🚀

 The COVID Bed Slot Booking System is an innovative web application designed to streamline the bed booking process for hospitals during the COVID-19 pandemic.
 By automating the booking process, this system reduces the manual workload and enhances efficiency.

-### Key Features
+### Key Features 🌟
-- **Admin Dashboard**: Login with admin credentials to manage hospitals and users.
+- **Admin Dashboard**: 👤 Manage hospitals and users with admin credentials.
-- **Hospital Management**: Add hospitals and their credentials, including bed counts and locations.
+- **Hospital Management**: 🏥 Add hospitals along with their credentials, including bed counts and locations.
-- **User Registration**: Create user login credentials using SRFID for secure access.
+- **User Registration**: 🔐 Create secure user login credentials using SRFID for access.
-- **Bed Selection**: Users can select available beds from a list of hospitals.
+- **Bed Selection**: 🛏️ Users can easily select available beds from a list of hospitals.

-### Built With
+## Built With 🛠️

 <div align="center">
   <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">